 - Stylish bar with great meals available

 Only a 5 minute walk away from Termini, Generator Hostel is a dream base for your stay in Rome!
 This hostel is well loved for its modern design and clean comforts.
 You have loads of space and privacy in shared rooms here.
 The bar is lots of fun – the perfect place for your aperitivo spritz!
-Enjoy the affordable luxury that Generator Hostel has to offer – amazing, considering Rome can be quite expensive.
+Enjoy the affordable prices and luxury that Generator Hostel has to offer – amazing, considering Rome can be quite expensive.

 Best Airbnb in Rome: Modern Compound with basic amenities

 For 2 to 4 people visiting for the first time, there is nowhere better to stay than in the heart of ancient Rome.
-The 35sqm, second-floor apartment is within a walking distance from the Angelo Castle, Vatican Musem, and the Colosseum.
+The 35sqm, second-floor apartment is within a walking distance from the Angelo Castle, Vatican Museum, and the Colosseum.
 With basic amenities like a mini-fridge, stove, you can prepare meals in the apartment or walk to the open-air market nearby.
 This is one of the best Airbnbs in Rome for its location and convenience.

 Our Favorite Budget Hotel – Meininger Roma Termini